Afef Jnifen: Biography

-Jnifen was born in 1963 in Ben Gardane, Tunisia and naturalized Italian citizen.
-She is the daughter of the former Tunisian ambassador Mohamed Jnifen, who also was ambassador in Libya, Egypt, Saudi Arabia, Lebanon, Syria, Yemen, and Bahrain.
+Jnifen was born in 1963 in Ben Gardane, Tunisia, and was later naturalized Italian.
+She is the daughter of the former Tunisian diplomat Mohamed Jnifen, who was ambassador in Libya, Egypt, Saudi Arabia, Lebanon, Syria, Yemen, and Bahrain.
 Her mother, Saida Benina, is of Turkish origin.

 Her modeling career began when she was discovered by photographer Jean-Paul Goude, who spotted her walking on the beach while he was shooting a Club Med ad with Carla Bruni in the Bahamas.
 Goude put Jnifen in the ad and suggested her to go to Paris and meet the designer Azzedine Alaïa.
 She quickly became a favorite model of many of Europe's top designers, travelling between Milan and Paris while working for Armani, Fendi, Jean Paul Gaultier, Roberto Cavalli, and others.
 Jnifen's career in fashion has since spanned three decades representing top international brands such as L'Oréal, Paris.